emanuelefavero/react-native-todo-list-v2/README.md

-# React Native Essentials
+# React Native Todo List

-This is a repository for testing React Native features
+This is a todo list app built with React Native and Expo.
+It allows you to add, edit, and delete tasks.
+You can also mark tasks as completed.

 > **Note:** This project is built with [Expo](https://docs.expo.dev/get-started/introduction/)